polymod-org/polymod/README.md

 # polyglot

-"Polyglot" project.
-A mod for all chat apps.
+A new cross-site mod for various chat apps.